smarunprasad/CryptKit/README.md

 # Installation

-    Download the application expand the product menu and drag the framwork to your application.
+    Download the application expand the product menu and drag the framework to your application.

     Import the CryptKit to your class and use it.